-Dr. Edward Perry is the first surgeon in Nevada to perform a multilevel MIS-Oblique Lateral Interbody Fusion (OLIF)
+Dr. Edward Perry is the first surgeon in Reno and Nevada to perform a multilevel MIS-Oblique Lateral Interbody Fusion (OLIF)

 The OLIF procedure was performed by Dr. Perry using O-arm stealth guidance technology that minimizes the incision size and allows precise implant placement.
 Following the OLIF, Dr. Perry completed a necessary posterior fusion using the O-arm in July 2015.
 Within 8 weeks, Thomas was back to work as a high school football coach and nearing complete pain relief.